sekulovskin/research-archive-masters-thesis/README.md

     - `mi-Neff_functions(L1).R` - functions that calculate the MI based effective sample size
     - `wrapper_function.R` - a copy of the wrapper function
-    - `simulation-motivation-for-data.R` - explanation of how and why the data sets are simulated.

 ### *Output* contains all `csv` files produced by the code given in the `scripts` folder: